Robert Kee: Early life and education

+Career

 During the Second World War he served in the Royal Air Force as a bomber pilot.
 Flying the Handley Page Hampden, he was shot down by flak while on a night mine-laying mission off the coast of German-occupied Holland.
 He was captured and spent three years in a German POW camp.
 This gave him material for his first book, A Crowd Is Not Company.
 It was first published as a novel in 1947 but was later revealed to be an autobiography.
 It recounts his experiences as a prisoner of war and his various escapes.
 The Times describes it as "arguably the best POW book ever written".

 His career in journalism began immediately after the Second World War.
 He worked for the Picture Post, then became a special correspondent for The Sunday Times and later The Observer.
 He was also literary editor of The Spectator.
 In 1948, Kee co-founded publishing house MacGibbon & Kee with James MacGibbon and married Janetta Woolley.
 In 1949 Kee and Janetta were witnesses at the marriage of their friend George Orwell to Sonia Brownell.
 That same year his daughter Georgiana was born.

 In 1958, he moved into television.
 He appeared for many years on both the BBC and ITV as a reporter, interviewer and presenter.
 He presented many current affairs programmes, including Panorama, ITN's First Report and Channel 4's Seven Days.
 MacGibbon & Kee was bought by Granada in 1968.
 He was awarded the BAFTA Richard Dimbleby Award in 1976.

 Kee wrote and presented the documentary series Ireland: A Television History in 1980.
 The work was shown in the United Kingdom and the United States and won the Christopher Ewart-Biggs Memorial Prize.
 Following the series' transmission on RTÉ, the Irish national broadcaster, Kee won a Jacob's Award for his script and presentation.

 He was involved in the launch of TV-am in 1983 as one of the "Famous Five", along with David Frost, Anna Ford, Michael Parkinson and Angela Rippon.
 Kee was also among those who campaigned for the release of the Guildford Four, the Maguire Seven and the Birmingham Six.

+Personal life

+Kee married first, in 1948, Janetta Woolley; they had a daughter the next year and divorced in 1950.
+In 1960 he married television production assistant Cynthia Judah, and had two sons (one died young) and a daughter), divorcing in 1989; in 1990 he married publisher Catherine Trevelyan, OBE, daughter of the diplomat and writer Humphrey Trevelyan, Baron Trevelyan.